Modular vs Manufactured Homes (Differences, Pros & Cons)

 How to Tell the Difference Between Modular vs Manufactured Homes?

-Once it is delivered to the building site, it is set on a traditional foundation.
-Meanwhile, a manufactured house is not necessarily required to be on a permanent foundation, which means they many be less sturdy.
-However, they are quicker to set up.
+As we mentioned, a modular type is built in pieces, while a manufactured design comes in one piece.
+Once delivered to the building site, it is set on a traditional foundation.
+Meanwhile, a manufactured house is not necessarily required to be on a permanent foundation, which means it may be less sturdy.
+However, it is quicker to set up.

 These houses come in many of the same styles that you could get with structures built on site.
 Many manufacturers offer a variety of contemporary styles that will suit almost anyone’s taste.